 In recent years, they have also started making several types ofBeer from Elba, and the most common are flavoured with calamint, chestnuts and honey from Elba.

 Although the art of making extra virgin olive oil lay abandoned for many years, today, fortunately, thanks to the Olivegrowers' Association and its chairman Franco Provenzali, it is slowly becoming popular again, and the oil produced in Elba is well known even on the mainland.
 In an attempt to bring the abandoned groves back to life and maybe even get the IGP title, in 2007 he contacted the thirteen oil producers on the island and informed them of his idea.
 The unique, high quality oil that comes from olives crushed the same day they are picked never has more than 0,3 acidity and fears no competitors as regards colour, perfume and taste, perfect for any type of meat or fish dish.
 There are four different types of olives grown in Elba: "frantoio", "moraiolo", "leccino" and "pendolino", though the "frantoio" is the most widely used.

 Thanks to the vast biodiversity on the Island of Elba, bees can gather the nectar from a vast choice of flowers, and this makes the honey one of the best in all of Tuscany.
 You can choose from: the transparent Mediterranean widflower honey, or the thinner and less sweet chestnut, or the more common eucalyptus; then there is more sophisticated honey made from rosemary. or thistle, or heather, or lavender, or strawberry-tree berries and helichrysum.

-Infoelba advice: The best honey is produced by the Azienda Agricola Ballini, whose rosemary honey was classified as "The Best Honey in Italy" in the National Competition in Montalcino.
+Suggestion from Infoelba: The best honey is produced by the Azienda Agricola Ballini , whose rosemary honey was classified as "The Best Honey in Italy" in the National Competition in Montalcino.
 Their bees are in more than twenty different places in Elba, and their queen bees are sold in both European and non European countries.